 Short Course: Power Electronics in Microgrids

 Taught by NC State University faculty and industry professionals, this course is targeted towards working professionals with backgrounds in engineering, including project engineers, program managers, system integrators, and utility engineers.
-A detailed course outline will be available soon.

 |Mesut Baran, Ph.D.||NC State University|

 |David Lubkeman, Ph.D.||NC State University|

 |Ning Lu, Ph.D.||NC State University|

 |Len White, Ph.D.||NC State University|